A platform with no map

 Allocate builds booking management software for property managers across the UK.
 Their platform handles room setup, availability, pricing, payments, and integrations with channels like Pitchup and Siteminder.

 The software worked, but the developer who'd built it left abruptly and took all the context with them.
-No documentation.
-No handover.
-Just a sprawl of small services that talked to each other in ways nobody else understood.
-When bugs came up (and they did) fixing one thing would break another, and there was no way to predict which.
+No documentation, no handover, and no automated tests across any of the code.
+Just a sprawl of small services built on libraries a decade out of date, talking to each other in ways nobody understood.
+When bugs surfaced, fixing one would break another, and the application couldn't be safely deployed.
+Most development time went towards firefighting.

 Reading someone else's mind